 carry out common arithmetic and logical operations on binary, octal and hexadecimal numbers,

 Regarding judgement and approach the student is expected to be able to on completion of the course:

-The components are examined through written assignments and written exam.
+The course is examined through laboratory work, assignments and written exam.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator or a decision by the department's working group for study matters.